 Once you've decided on your fitness goals, and your target heart rate, it's time to get training.
 You’ll want to look for equipment with built-in heart rate training programs, that allow you to input your target heart rate zone.
 You’ll also need a heart monitor which has a connection to your equipment.
 Your fitness equipment will ideally have an automated setting to adjust speed or resistance keep you within your desired heart rate zone.

-If you’d like to start heart rate training, or to learn more about our equipment, check out our products with in-built heart rate training programs below…
+If you’d like to start heart rate training, or to learn more about our equipment, here's a selection of some of our products with in-built heart rate training programs:

 If you're already the proud owner of JTX fitness equipment, check out the in-built heart rate training programs!
 Check out our blog post on how to use heart rate monitors with our fitness equipment.

 What do you love about heart rate training?
 Get in touch and let us know!